jyoo/jyoo.dev/src/posts/2020-10-27-deploying-static-websites-with-nuxtjs-on-aws-s3-github-actions.md

 ---
-title: "Deploying Static Websites With nuxt.JS on AWS s3 & Github Actions"
+title: "Deploying Static Websites With Nuxt.js on AWS S3 & GitHub Actions"
 date: "2020-10-27"
 slug: "/posts/deploying-static-websites-with-nuxtjs-on-aws-s3-github-actions"
 author: "James"
-excerpt: "Github Actions, AWS S3 and nuxt.js are powerful tools and framework to deploy a web application fast.
-In this article, we will see how to create, build and deploy a Vue.js application."
+excerpt: "GitHub Actions, AWS S3 and Nuxt.js are powerful tools to deploy a web application fast.
+In this article, we will see how to create, build and deploy your Nuxt.js application."
 tags: ["aws", "cloud", "nuxt", "s3", "vue"]
 ---

-Github Actions, AWS S3 and nuxt.js are powerful tools and frameworks to deploy a web application fast.
-In this article, we will see how to create, build and deploy a Vue.js application.
-By following the below steps, you can update and deploy your app within a few seconds without visiting your AWS console nor pushing your app to Github separately.
+GitHub Actions, AWS S3 and Nuxt.js are powerful tools to deploy a web application fast.
+In this article, we will see how to create, build and deploy your Nuxt.js application.
+By following the below steps, you can update and deploy your app within a few seconds by pushing the up-to-date version to your GitHub repo.

 ## Table of Contents
-- Creating a Vue.js app with Nuxt.js
+- Creating a Nuxt.js app
-- Configuring AWS S3
+- Configuration
-- Making / Updating Github repo
+- Making / Updating GitHub repo
-- Deploying your app

 -----

-## Creating a Vue.js app with Nuxt.js
+## Creating a Nuxt.js app
 By choosing one of the following and entering the command on the Terminal, you can easily create a Nuxt app.

 `yarn create nuxt-app <project-name>`